d4chinchilla/docs/report/appendixE/minutes.md

 - We met and discussed possible project options
 - We ruled out basic sensors as those would be too simple
-- We eventually went for a project to detect sound angle over something to measure distance
+- We eventually decided on a project to detect sound angle over other proposed projects
 - Decided project would have a web ui
 - Deciding between il matto & display and an LED ring to display output onboard
 - Discussed power requirements, and pre-amps
 - It would detect sound using four microphones
 - It would have a 3D printed case
 - Using microcontroller for data collection
-- Discussed raspberry pi or FPGA for processing
+- Discussed Raspberry Pi or FPGA for processing
-- Split up code into 5 blocks
+- Split up code into 5 block sections
-- split up project into blocks
+- Split up project into block sections
 - Made github for code and docs

 ## 10:00 18/02/2019